 3. You indeed suffer from health conditions and medical problems, but those disabling issues will not last long enough, or be serious enough, for you to be disabled.

 This can be a frustrating condition.
 You have been diagnosed with a health condition; you are seeing your doctor for it; and it keeps you from working.
 To qualify for disability, however, you must show that you have a condition that is expected to last 12 months or more OR result in your death (which we all hope does not happen).
 There must be objective medical proof of how long you have been diagnosed with your health problems and how long you have been getting treatment for them.
 If the Administrative Law Judge determines, based on rules developed by the Social Security Administration, that your condition has not or will not last that long, you will be denied.

 4. You are not following your treatment providers’ orders.

 Like number 3 above, this can be very aggravating.
 Unfortunately, many people who need disability are down-on-their-luck and lack the necessary insurance or assets to get medical treatment for their health conditions.
 This is a sad fact of life.
 However, no Administrative Law Judge will approve your disability application without proof of your treatment.
 You could be an incredibly-nice, incredibly-sick person, but there will be no choice but to deny you without proof that you are doing what your doctor tells you to do to help get better.
 For instance, inability to pay for medical treatment is not an excuse.
 Ignoring a doctor’s order to take certain medicine is not an excuse.
 Being too busy to go see your psychiatrist or counselor is not an excuse.
 While there are exceptions to these examples, for your health–not to mention your hopes of getting disability–it is always best to listen to your doctors.
-Contact Edwards & Kautz, PLLC at 866-795-5087 to learn more.
+Contact Edwards & Kautz Law Firm, PLLC at 270-908-4914 to learn more.